iPhone 15 Pro Max: What To Expect In 2023…

 Either way, we’ll still be looking at four iPhone models for 2023 – two entry-level models and two expensive options.

+- Benchmark Scores: Leaked benchmarks suggest that the iPhone 15 Pro, with its A17 Bionic chip, will outperform its predecessor as well as leading Android phones.
+In Geekbench 5 tests, the iPhone 15 Pro reportedly achieved a single-core score of 2,317 and a multi-core score of 6,750, outpacing competitors like the Samsung Galaxy S23 Ultra.

+- Storage and Features: There are suggestions that the base storage for the iPhone 15 Pro Max might be increased.
+Other potential upgrades include a more efficient ultrawide-band chip, which could enhance precision tracking and provide benefits for Apple’s AirTag and Vision Pro headset.

 What else can we expect from the iPhone 15 Pro Max / Ultra?
-Here’s a quick overview of all the current leaked information
+Here’s a quick overview of all the current leaked iPhone 15 information

 iPhone 15 Pro Max Rumors